Client: Watford Borough Council

 Services: Valuations, lease advisory including lease re-gearing/ restructuring, development consultancy

-Brasier Freeth was initially engaged in January 2012 by Watford Borough Council to provide valuation advice on lease re-gearing matters relating to a twelve acre development site.
+Brasier Freeth was initially engaged by Watford Borough Council to provide valuation advice on lease re-gearing matters relating to a twelve acre development site.

 The site, located at the gateway to Croxley Green Business Park and Watford Business Park, comprised the former Sun Printers large printing site which in more recent years had been used as a Royal Mail sorting office.

-Having vacated the site in April 2012, Royal Mail sold their 42 year leasehold interest in the 12 acre site to Morrison Supermarkets Plc.
+Having vacated the site, Royal Mail sold their 42 year leasehold interest in the 12 acre site to Morrison Supermarkets Plc.
 Morrisons proposed a development of a large supermarket of some 73,000 sq ft on approximately 6 acres of the site.

 As the freehold owners, Watford Borough Council was keen to see a comprehensive development of the site to include provision of a new two form entry junior school.